 I’m not a veterinarian, and you should not take what I write as medical advice.
 Instead, use it as food for thought and a way to calm down, discern, and discuss this with your veterinarian.

 No Cups on the Back of the Bag

 Commercial diets have serving recommendations on their labels, so you have some idea of how much your dog needs.
 Human labels have serving sizes, as well.

 Of course, just because a food company is legally required to make a serving suggestion doesn’t mean it’s a good idea to follow it.
 The fruit company thinks an apple is a serving, and the candy company thinks a Snickers is a serving.
-It’s up to me to know which one I should eat and how much is good for me.
+Knowing which one I should eat and how much is good for me is up to me.